Kopano-dev/meet/README.md

-# Kopano Calendar - Also Kpop
+# Kopano Meet - Also Kpop